tgvaughan/remaster/README.md

 4. poor integration with BEAST,
 5. inflexible design.

-For further information including installation, step-by-step usage instructions and examples, refer to the project web page at:
+This repository is primarily of interest to people keen on building ReMASTER from the source or adapating it for use in other software.
+If this doesn't include you, please instead visit the project web page
+at:

 https://tgvaughan.github.io/remaster

+There you'll find all relevant usage information including installation, step-by-step instructions and examples.
 ReMASTER is also described in the following publication:

 > T. G. Vaughan, "ReMASTER: Improved phylodynamic simulation for BEAST > 2.7",
 > Bioinformatics, btae015, 2024. (https://doi.org/10.1093/bioinformatics/btae015)